Quebec Royal Canadian Mounted Police: History

-The North West Mounted Police (renamed the Royal Canadian Mounted Police [RCMP] in 1920) was created in 1873 to police the western plains.
-In 1920, the Federal Government authorized the Royal Canadian Mounted Police to establish its first detachment in Quebec, specifically in Montreal.
-Staffed with ten members, this office with barracks was housed in an old building located at 283 Sherbrooke Street, across from the main entrance of McGill University.
+The Northwest Mounted Police was established in 1873 to police the western plains.
+In 1920, it was renamed the Royal Canadian Mounted Police (RCMP).
+That same year, the Federal Government authorized the RCMP to establish its first detachment in Quebec, specifically in Montreal.
+Staffed by ten members, this office was inside a building at 283 Sherbrooke Street, located across from the main entrance of McGill University.
 The building was demolished in 1940.
-The officer commanding this detachment was a superintendent named Wilcox, who was known mostly for his work in Western Canada.
-Later that year, the RCMP opened a one-man detachment in Quebec City, thus serving the two largest urban centres in the province.
-Shortly after, the RCMP provided police presence along the international border to collect customs fees and to secure the border from illegal immigrants.
+The officer commanding this detachment was Superintendent C.E.
+Wilcox, who was best known for his service in Western Canada.
+Later that year, the RCMP opened a one-man detachment in Quebec City, extending its presence to the province's two largest urban centres.
+Shortly after, the RCMP was stationed along the international border to collect customs duties and to stop illegal immigration into the country.

-Back then, "C" Division was tasked with the responsibility of enforcing some forty federal statutes.
+At the time, the "C" Division was tasked with the responsibility of enforcing some 40 federal statutes.
 Around 1921, the RCMP opened a few detachments near Indian reserves to maintain law and order and enforce the Indian Act, governing in particular the control and sale of alcoholic beverages.